 The MCAT is a standardized test required for admission by all medical schools.
 The computer-based test is offered several times per year between January and September at testing centers throughout the United States.
 The MCAT is sponsored by the American Association of Medical Colleges (AAMC).
 The AAMC's MCAT website provides comprehensive information about the content of the test, study materials, and registration information.

 In April 2011 the AAMC released MR5: 5th Comprehensive Review of the Medical College Admission Test (MCAT), which is a draft report of recommendations for changes in content coverage and format of the MCAT.
-The changes to the MCAT will be implemented in 2015.
-Students can learn more about the 2015 MCAT at the official AAMC MCAT2015 information page or on the MCAT page within this web site.
-The prehealth advisor will continue to provide new information about the changes to the MCAT as it becomes available.
+The changes to the MCAT were implemented in 2015.
+Students can learn more about the MCAT at the official AAMC MCAT2015 information page or on the MCAT page within this website.
+The prehealth advisor will continue to share updates as information about MCAT2015 becomes available.